-A comprehensive delegated authority matrix has been reviewed and approved by the Board.
+A comprehensive delegated authority matrix has been reviewed, approved and implemented by the Board.
 The authority matrix is regularly reviewed, and updated when necessary.

 Professional corporate governance services to the governing body

 A competent and experienced company secretary, who is not a director of the Board, assists the Board with: